Century Aluminum: History

 Since it was formed in 1995, Century has significantly expanded its operations through acquisitions and capital expansion projects and today operates primary aluminum smelters in Kentucky, South Carolina and Iceland.
 Century became publicly listed on NASDAQ in 1996.

 Operations

-The company operates three aluminium smelters in the US, and one in Iceland.
+The company operates three aluminum smelters in the US, and one in Iceland.
 Construction of a fifth smelter in Iceland has been halted since 2009.
-All Century's operations produce primary aluminium, that is, aluminium from ore, rather than from aluminum scrap.
-In 2014, the company produced 881,000 metric tons of aluminium.
+All Century's operations produce primary aluminum, that is, aluminum from ore, rather than from aluminum scrap.
+In 2014, the company produced 881,000 metric tons of aluminum.